PlugFox/SurfGear/packages/relation/README.md

 final itemsInCartState = StreamedState<List<Item>>();
 ```

-You can subscribe to `StreamedState` changes in the same way as with `Action`.
+You can subscribe to `StreamedState` changes the same way as with `Action`.

 ```dart
 userBalanceState.stream.listen(